ABeatrizSC/order-system/README.md

 ### **POST** `/api/orders`

-- Creates a new order
+- Creates a new order and visualize events

 #### Request Body
 - `OrderRequest`